datalad/datalad-catalog/docs/source/usage.rst

 .. code-block:: bash

-   datalad catalog create --catalog-dir /tmp/my-cat
+   datalad catalog create --catalog_dir /tmp/my-cat

 This will create a catalog with the following structure: